-8.16 The visibility of the reflecting solar panels to static infrastructure will determine the duration of a solar reflection.
+8.16 The size of the solar panel area and visibility of the reflecting solar panels relative to static infrastructure (such as signals) will determine the duration of the solar reflection.
 For moving trains, their speed will be the overall determining factor with regard to the duration of the solar reflection.
 Consultation with the railway stakeholder is recommended to determine the requirement for assessment, identify particular receptors and determine whether mitigation is required.